AnthonyB955/AnthonyB955/README.md

 - 👯 I’m looking to collaborate with other content creators
 - 😄 Goals: Contribute more to Open Source projects in 2021
 - 😊 Pronouns: he/him
-- ⚡ Fun fact: I love roller skating, fishing, cooking, and listening to all genres of music (Gospel, R&B, Rap, etc.)
+- ⚡ Fun fact: I love photography, roller skating, fishing, cooking, and listening to all genres of music (Gospel, R&B, Rap, etc.)

 <!-- - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...